tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 * Encourage students to avoid discussing the solutions at this stage; the important piece is not the answers, but how well students communicated their thought processes.

 ### 6. Student Do: Repeat (Remainder)

+In this activity, students break off into new pairs and repeat the procedures outlined in activities 3-5 for the remainder of the class.

 * Allow 2 minutes for groups to switch partners, so that each individual works with a new classmate.